nser77/home/README.md

 iptables -t nat -A POSTROUTING -s 10.12.34.1 -o wg0 -j SNAT --to-source 10.11.33.1
 ```

-So, if you want to perform a symmetric nat to a whole range, you need to manually configure iptables with NETMAP action (```-j NETMAP```) as described before.
+So, if you want to perform a symmetric nat with SHOREWALL, use the NETMAP file.

 ## VPN users
 Some VPN users are also able to use the infrastructure to masquerade their IP (thanks kernel ip forwarding).